yandex-cloud/docs/en/_tutorials/exchange.md

 # Deploying Microsoft Exchange

 This scenario describes how to deploy Microsoft Exchange servers in {{ yandex-cloud }}.
 Two Microsoft Exchange mail servers, two Active Directory servers, and two Edge Transport services will be installed in `{{ region-id }}-a` and `{{ region-id }}-b` availability zones.
 A network load balancer is used to distribute load across servers.
-A separate VM with internet access in the `{{ region-id }}`-c availability zone will manage all the servers.
+A separate VM with internet access in the `{{ region-id }}-c` availability zone will manage all the servers.

 1. [Before you start](#before-you-begin).
 1. [Create a cloud network and subnets](#create-network).